Fetal ventriculomegaly refers to the presence of dilated cerebral ventricles in utero.

 Even when noted without an associated structural anomaly, mild fetal ventriculomegaly is often considered a soft antenatal marker for underlying chromosomal abnormalities.
 Therefore, a careful search for other sonographic abnormalities is recommended.

 Careful ultrasound evaluation of the posterior fossa is also critical to look for a potential cause of obstructive hydrocephalus.

 Borderline to mild prenatally detected ventriculomegaly, without additional abnormalities or an abnormal karyotype, the majority of children have been to reported to have a normal development 10-11.

 Treatment and prognosis

-The prognosis as well as management largely depend on the aetiology and on the presence of associated abnormalities.
+The prognosis, as well as management, largely depend on the etiology and on the presence of associated abnormalities.

 - pseudo-hydrocephalus: if the ventricle appears enlarged, but there is no dangling choroid, the cerebrum may just be hypoechoic